White-Basilisk: A Hybrid Model for Code Vulnerability Detection: Pretraining

-The development and evaluation of source code vulnerability detection models requires a large collection of annotated data samples.
-In this section, we outline the datasets chosen for this purpose and explain how they were used for both model training and testing purposes.
-Additionally, we provide a detailed overview of the training methodology used for our model.
+The resulting architecture maintains linear complexity with respect to sequence length while providing the representational capacity necessary for complex reasoning tasks.
+This design enables processing of sequences that would be computationally infeasible with standard transformer architectures, opening new possibilities for applications requiring extensive context understanding.

-\subsection{Pretraining}
+\section{Pretraining}

 Traditional LLM training methods are generally designed to enable models to comprehend language and its syntax.
 This is often accomplished through Causal Language Modeling (CLM), where a model learns to predict the next token given its input.
 Another common approach is based on the Fill in the Middle (FIM) technique, in which random text portions are masked, and the model must reconstruct the missing content.
 Some advanced source code LLMs combine both methods to increase model flexibility \citep{li2023starcoder}.
 Similarly, in our work, we employ both techniques during model pre-training on the selected 2M code samples.
-This process requires approximately 600 hours to complete on a single NVIDIA A100 40GB GPU.
+This process requires approximately 600 hours to complete on 1x NVIDIA A100 40GB GPU and emitted approximately 85 kg of CO2.

 For pretraining data, we initially selected a carefully curated subset of the StarCoder dataset \citep{li2023starcoder}, which includes more than 80 programming languages and consists of 305M files in total.
-For our study, we focused on C and C++ code samples, using 2M code samples during the pre-training phase.
-This focused approach allowed us to achieve excellent general performance while maintaining a relatively small pretraining dataset, challenging the notion that massive pretraining datasets are always necessary for high-performance models.
+For our study, we focused on C and C++ code samples, using 2M code samples during the pre-training phase. \textbf{Crucially, our pretraining stage used exclusively general-purpose code from the StarCoder dataset with no exposure to any vulnerability detection datasets or vulnerability-specific annotations.} This separation ensures that our model's vulnerability detection capabilities emerge solely from the fine-tuning stage rather than from pretraining exposure to security-related patterns.

-\subsection{Fine-tuning and Evaluation}
+\section{Fine-tuning and Evaluation}

 To evaluate the pre-trained model, we required well-established benchmarking datasets with publicly available partitions for fine-tuning and testing.
 This ensures a fair comparison with existing methods without the need to recreate the original models.
 For this purpose, we selected five publicly available datasets: VulDeePecker \citep{li2018vuldeepecker}, Draper \citep{russell2018automated}, PrimeVul \citep{ding2024vulnerability}, REVEAL \citep{chakraborty2021deep}, and BigVul \citep{fan2020ac}.